saliaqat/regional_procedure_mapping/README.md

 **Models/simple_logistic_regression.py** is trivial example of a model wrapper, made to work well with our data.

 ## Development
+To get started, download the .csv files from the Google Drive and paste them into input_data.
+From there, you can do the following:

-To create a new model, create a new subclass of Model in Models.
+..To create a new model, create a new subclass of Model in Models.
 Implement the abstract methods of Models and add any additional needed methods.

-To modify how data is read, add a method to the DataReader class inside data_reader.py
+..To modify how data is read, add a method to the DataReader class inside data_reader.py

-To transform the data, implement a method inside data_manipulator.py
+..To transform the data, implement a method inside data_manipulator.py